Have you ever struggled to get your compost heap hot?

 That’s because bacteria need to be able to access the material.
 Larger pieces mean there is less surface area for the bacteria to access.

-About an inch to an inch and a half is fine.
+Aim for pieces around an inch to an inch and a half in size.

 Not everything has to be perfectly sized – I frequently put larger things into my pallet bin, and get hot compost.